biojs/biojs.net/_posts/2014-07-04-announcing-hackathon.md

 ### An unparalleled opportunity for hardcore JavaScript developers to have fun doing cool "Bio" hacking.

 The hackathon is under the umbrella to achieve the milestones for a [BioJS 2.0][biojs-lib] release.
-We have defined some loosely defined objectives for the week (you are welcome to [bring your own][contact]!):
+We have some loosely defined objectives for the week (you are welcome to [bring your own][contact]!):

 * draft a BioJS core package
 * play with testing of biological computations in the web